yuvaldori/gigaspaces-wiki-jekyll/xap101adm/memoryxtend-ssd-overview.markdown

 sudo yum -y install glibc-devel
 {% endhighlight %}

-Blobstore rpm installs SanDisk license at <XAP HOME>/lib/platform/blobstore/fdf-license.txt, in case this license is expired, a valid license is avalable for download.
+Blobstore rpm installs SanDisk license at XAP HOME/lib/platform/blobstore/fdf-license.txt, in case this license is expired, a valid license is avalable for download.

 Step 4.
 Use the `XAP HOME\bin\gs-agent-blobstore.sh` to start GigaSpaces Grid Agent that configured to load the ZetaScale libraries.